Ridge High Alum Tobin Heath Gains Olympic Gold

 And Barbara Long, Wabba Travel's owner, said that many from this area may have preferred to watch from afar.
 She said she had booked no trips to the Olympics, and some of her clients had asked specifically to avoid London during the games.
 She said that usually family members accompany Olympian participants to the game.

 Jeffrey Heath Jr., a photographer, was in London with his sister.
-And Basking Ridge resident, chiropractor Fred Rossi, is in London with the men's freestyle wrestling team, whose spines he has the responsibility of adjusting to keep them in top form during competition.
-He has been blogging about his experiences.
+And Basking Ridge resident, chiropractor Fred Rossi, is in London of adjusting to keep them in top form during competition.
+He has

 Let Patch save you time.
 Get local stories like this delivered right to your inbox or smartphone each day with our free newsletter.
 Simple, fast, sign-up here.